Continuous-time trading and the emergence of probability: Introduction

-As usual, $C(E)$ is the space of all continuous functions on a topological space $E$ equipped with the $\sup$ norm\ifFULL\bluebegin , unlike, e.g., Karatzas and Shreve (\cite{karatzas/shreve:1991}, p.~60), who use the notation $C[0,\infty)$ for our $\Omega$\blueend\fi.
-We usually omit the parentheses around $E$ in expressions such as $C[0,T]:=C([0,T])$.
+The words such as ``positive'', ``negative'', ``before'', ``after'', ``increasing'', and ``decreasing'' will be understood in the wide sense of $\ge$ or $\le$, as appropriate; when necessary, we will add the qualifier ``strictly''.
+As usual, $C(E)$ is the space of all continuous functions on a topological space $E$ equipped with the $\sup$ norm\ifFULL\bluebegin , unlike, e.g., Karatzas and Shreve (\cite{Karatzas/Shreve:1991}, p.~60), who use the notation $C[0,\infty)$ for our $\Omega$\blueend\fi.
+We often omit the parentheses around $E$ in expressions such as $C[0,T]:=C([0,T])$.